top of page

 Step 3: Prepare the Surface

-Ensure the wall or floor is smooth, dry, and clean.
+Make sure the wall or floor is smooth, dry, and clean before tiling.

 Step 4: Lay the Tiles